wizardoc/arrow-cache/README.md

 ## Side Effect Of Updates

 `Arrow Cache` provide some methods to update the content of cache, for example, `setItem` and `updateContent`.
 We say `setItem` has side effect and `updateContent` has not side effect. `setItem` will create a new item in Cache Store when content of key does not exist.
 But `updateContent` will return false and is not automatically created a new item in the Cache Store.
-The other difference is `setItem` will mark this data as `active` and read in memory when the data is already written in disk and mark as `cold data`, but `updateContent` does not change the state of data whether the data is in memory or on the disk.
+The other difference is `setItem` will mark this data as `active` and read in memory when the data is already written in disk and mark as `hot data`, but `updateContent` does not change the state of data whether the data is in memory or on the disk.

 ```typescript
 ////////////////////////// SIDE EFFECT /////////////////////////